ntampellini/TSCoDe/README.md

 ## Installation (Windows, Linux and Mac)

+This program is written in pure Python and it is intended to use with Python version 3.8.10.
+The use of a dedicated conda virtual environment is highly suggested.

 Prerequisites: before downloading this repository, you should have installed both Openbabel (required for Force Field minimizations) and MOPAC2016 (required for semiempirical calculations).

 ### Openbabel

 This is free software you can download from [the official website](http://openbabel.org/wiki/Category:Installation).
+After you have installed the software, make sure to install its Python bindings.
+You can manually compile these by following the [website guidelines](https://openbabel.org/docs/dev/Installation/install.html#compile-bindings), but *by far* the easiest procedure is just using conda:

+    conda install -c conda-forge openbabel

 ### MOPAC2016

 This software is only free for academic use.
 If you qualify for this usage, you should [request a licence for MOPAC2016](http://openmopac.net/form.php).
-After installation, be sure to add the MOPAC folder to your system PATH, to access the program through command line with the "mopac2016" command.
-To test this, the command `mopac2016` should return [this](https://gist.github.com/ntampellini/82224abb9db1c1880e91ad7e0682e34d) message.
+After installation, be sure to add the MOPAC folder to your system PATH, to access the program through command line with the "MOPAC2016.exe" command.
+To test this, the command `MOPAC2016.exe` should return [this](https://gist.github.com/ntampellini/82224abb9db1c1880e91ad7e0682e34d) message.

 ### TSCoDe